kwant-project/kwant/doc/source/tutorial/discretize.rst

 .. literalinclude:: ../images/discretizer_subs_1.txt

-We can use the ``substitutions`` keyword parameter to substitute expressions and numerical values:
+We can use the ``locals`` keyword parameter to substitute expressions and numerical values:

 .. literalinclude:: discretize.py